drbr/bid-euchre/README.md

 # Implementation goals and stack

-There do exist mat`ure game engines that I could have used to build this app (particularly promising was [boardgame.io](https://boardgame.io/)).
+There do exist mature game engines that I could have used to build this app (particularly promising was [boardgame.io](https://boardgame.io/)).
 However, I chose to build my own game engine for a few reasons: